M2 Browning: United States

-Besides vehicle-mounted weapons, the heavy weapons companies in a World War II U.S. Army infantry battalion or regiment were each issued one M2 Browning with tripod (ground) mount.
-Mounted on a heavily sandbagged tripod, the M2HB proved very useful in either a defensive role or to interdict or block road intersections from use by German infantry and motorized forces.
-Hearing the sound of an M2 could often cause enemy infantry to take cover.
-There are numerous instances of the M2 Browning being used against enemy personnel, particularly infantry assaults or for interdiction or elimination of enemy artillery observers or snipers at distances too great for ordinary infantry weapons.
+Heavy weapons companies in some Army infantry battalions and regiments were issued a single M2 Browning with tripod (ground) mount.
+The M2HB proved particularly useful as a defensive weapon against German infantry and motorized forces.
+It could be mounted on a tripod and secured in place with sandbags, denying the enemy access to intersections and other choke points.
+Hearing the sound of an M2 was often enough to convince enemy infantry to take cover.
+There are numerous recorded instances of the M2 Browning being used against enemy personnel, particularly in infantry assaults or to suppress and eliminate artillery observers and snipers at long range.

 The M2HB was not widely used in the Pacific campaign for several reasons, including the weight of the gun, the nature of infantry jungle combat, and because road intersections were usually easily outflanked.
 However, it was used by fast-moving motorized forces in the Philippines to destroy Japanese blocking units on the advance to Manila.
 The quad mount .50 was also used to destroy Japanese emplacements.

 The M2HB was used in Korea and Vietnam, and later in both Operation Desert Storm, the Afghan theater of Operation Enduring Freedom and in Iraq.
 In 2003, U.S. Army SFC Paul Ray Smith used his M2HB mounted on an M113 armored personnel carrier to kill 20 to 50 enemies who were attacking a U.S. outpost, preventing an aid station from being overrun and allowing wounded soldiers to be evacuated, SFC Smith was killed during the firefight and was posthumously awarded the Medal of Honor.